Richard Saul Wurman: Awards

-He was awarded the Arthur Spayed Brooks Gold Medal, several honorary doctorates, a Graham fellowship, a Guggenheim fellowship, numerous federal National Endowment for the Arts grants, and has served as a distinguished professor at Northeastern University.
-He is a recipient of a Lifetime Achievement Award from Cooper Hewitt, Smithsonian Design Museum, an Annual Gold Medal from Trinity College, Dublin, a Gold Medal from AIGA, and Boston Science Museum's 50th Annual Bradford Washburn Award in 2014.
-He is also an American Institute of Architects fellow and member of the Art Directors Club of New York hall of fame.
+Wurman was awarded the Arthur Spayed Brooks Gold Medal, several honorary doctorates, a Graham fellowship, a Guggenheim fellowship, numerous federal National Endowment for the Arts grants, and has served as a distinguished professor at Northeastern University.
+He is a recipient of the 2019 National Design Award in Lifetime Achievement category from Cooper Hewitt, Smithsonian Design Museum, an Annual Gold Medal from Trinity College, Dublin, 2004 Gold Medal from AIGA, and Boston Science Museum's 50th Annual Bradford Washburn Award in 2014.
+He is also an American Institute of Architects fellow and member of the Art Directors Club of New York Hall of Fame.

 Personal life

-Wurman lives in Golden Beach, Florida with his wife, novelist Gloria Nagy.
+Wurman lives on Bellevue Avenue in Newport, Rhode Island and in Golden Beach, Florida, after having previously lived in Manhattan in New York City.
+He's been married to novelist Gloria Nagy since 1980.
 They have four children and six grandchildren.
-He is Jewish.
+Wurman is Jewish.